kanety/jquery-simple-select-table/README.md

 # jquery-simple-select-table

-A jquery plugin for table with selectable rows and checkbox.
+A jquery plugin for table with selectable rows and checkboxes.

 ## Dependencies